MykolaPinchuk/xgb_fe_codex/README.md

 - **ATTR**: trains on raw attributes only.
 - **FE-Oracle**: trains on the ground-truth features used by the data-generating process.

-The initial milestone implements Tier 0, a sanity check where oracle features match a handful of raw attributes.
-Future tiers introduce increasingly compositional features (oblique linear, pairwise compositions, ratio-of-sums, etc.).
+The first milestones cover Tier 0 (oracle equals selected raw attributes) and Tier 1 (oblique linear combinations with configurable arity).
+Future tiers will introduce increasingly compositional features (pairwise interactions, ratios, higher-arity blends, etc.).

+Detailed run notes are tracked under `docs/` (e.g., `docs/tier0.md`, `docs/tier1.md`).

 See `IMPLEMENTATION.md` for the current scope and roadmap.